globulion/slv/USAGE.md

 -------------------
 ## Finite field input files ##

-To make cartesian displacements you need three files:
+To make cartesian displacements you need two files:
 - **Geometry file** for solute molecule optimized in gas phase.
   This file is typical `xyz` format file, e.g. for N-methylacetamide (NMA) this file can look like this: